• Skip to main content

 As a result, the onion rings stay together while slicing and cooking, instead of falling apart.

-The trick to caramelizing onions is to let them fry for a good 5-8 minutes in between stirring to get those key browned bits on the base of your pot.
-Then, with each stir, you’re going to scrape the bottom of the pan to get those browned bits mixed through.
+The trick to caramelising onions is to let them fry for a good 5-8 minutes in between stirring to get those important browned bits on the base of your pot.
+Then, with each stir, you’re going to scrape the bottom of the pan to get those browned bits thoroughly mixed through the onions.

-Secondly, the pot is deglazed with a touch of wine OR extra broth, then flour is added to thicken the soup.
+The pot is then deglazed with a touch of wine or extra broth, before flour is added to thicken the soup.
 Once the broth and herbs are added, your soup just needs boil, then simmer, until done.

 Lastly, while the soup is cooking, make your cheesy garlic breads for an easier way to get French onion soup served without oven-proof bowls.